Skip to Content

 Rimmed baking sheet with roasted mushrooms, garlic, & onion.

-Dairy-Free Mushroom Soup Recipe
+Dairy Free Cream of Mushroom Soup Recipe

 It might be hard to find a mushroom soup recipe without cream, so here you go!
 And by default, it’s also a vegan mushroom soup if you leave out the bacon and use vegetable stock.